freeCodeCamp/freeCodeCamp/guide/english/c/passing-pointers-to-function/index.md

 ---

 # Passing pointers to funtions
-C allows passing a pointer to a function.
+C allows the passing a pointer to a function.
 To achieve this, simply declare the parameters as pointer type.
 This way of passing references to functions is useful when you want to modify variables that are out of the scope of that function.

 ```C